Active Substance: amlodipine / valsartan

-The most common side effects with Exforge (seen in between 1 and 10 patients in 100) are headache, nasopharyngitis (inflammation of the nose and throat), influenza (flu), various types of oedema (swelling), fatigue (tiredness), flushing (reddening), asthenia (weakness) and hot flushes.
+The most common side effects with Exforge (seen in between 1 and 10 patients in 100) are headache, nasopharyngitis (inflammation of the nose and throat), influenza (flu), hypokalaemia (low blood potassium levels), various types of oedema (swelling), fatigue (tiredness), flushing (reddening), asthenia (weakness) and hot flushes.
 For the full list of all side effects reported with Exforge, see the package leaflet.

-Exforge should not be used in patients who may be hypersensitive (allergic) to amlodipine or other medicines in the ‘dihydropyridine derivatives’ class, to valsartan, or to any of the other ingredients.
+Exforge must not be used in patients who are hypersensitive (allergic) to amlodipine or other medicines in the ‘dihydropyridine derivatives’ class, to valsartan, or to any of the other ingredients.
 It must not be used in women who are more than three months pregnant.
 Its use during the first three months of pregnancy is not recommended.
 Exforge must also not be used in patients who have severe liver, kidney or bile problems, or in patients undergoing dialysis (a blood clearance technique).

 Why has Exforge been approved?

-The European Commission granted a marketing authorisation valid throughout the EU for Exforge to Novartis Europharm Limited on 17 January 2007.
+The European Commission granted a marketing authorisation valid throughout the EU for Exforge on 17 January 2007.